 - Debt problems and other financial issues

-- Acts of professional negligence (such as those committed by solicitors or builders)
+- Acts of professional negligence (such as those committed by solicitors, doctors, accountants any professional person or body)

 - Disagreements between landlords and tenants

 In civil mediation, the mediator facilitates dialogue between the two sides regarding the issues at hand.
-Each party may bring their solicitors along if they wish.
-If both parties agree, the settlement can be made legally binding.
+Each party may bring their solicitor along if they wish.
+Once an agreement is reached, it will be deduced to writing.
+Once signed, it becomes legally binding on the parties.

 2. Workplace Mediation

 Mediation is employed when conflicts arise in the workplace.
-This can include disagreements between two employees, between a supervisor and an employee, or even inter-team conflicts.
+This can include disagreements between two or more employees, management, between a supervisor and an employee, or even inter-team conflicts.
 Some of the most common issues are as follows:

-Two employees have a conflict that escalates into shouting matches on a daily basis.
-This is detrimental to the team’s cohesion and morale.
-A mediator helps them understand each other’s grievances.
-They reach an agreement on behavioural changes that will enable them to collaborate effectively.
+Two employees had a conflict which arose out of a difference of professional opinion on how to complete certain tasks.
+Initially it was lighthearted banter.
+As time progressed the comments got more heated, personal and completely unprofessional.
+Eventually it descended and escalated into a number of shouting matches.
+This was of course detrimental to the whole team’s cohesion and morale.
+A specifically trained external workplace mediator helped them understand each other’s grievances.
+They reached an agreement on behavioural changes that would enable them to collaborate more effectively.

 3. Family Mediation